opsec-infosec/BufferOverflow/README.md

 ## Eip Test

-Verification of Control of EIP register
+Verification of the Control of EIP register

-Adjust the filler to enable the overflow and the correct header for the specific overflow program
+Adjust the filler to enable the overflow, the EIP offset is taken from the Pattern Generator offset.

 ```python
 filler = "A" * 1036